ichigomeena/chatbot/README.md

 Install the required packages using npm:

-``bash
     npm install

 ## Environment Variables

 Create a .env file in the root directory to store your environment variables.
-Here’s an example format:

-dotenv
-Copy code
     API_KEY=your_api_key

 Replace your_api_key with actual values as needed.

 ## Run the Application